-ACTION TIME FRAME Short: 2014-2020 Mid: 2021-2025 Long: 2026+ RESPONSIBILITY APPROXIMATE COST POTENTIAL FUNDING MECHANISM 41.
-The City supports and encourages local hiring and training of Oakland residents, including residents from the adjacent East Oakland neighborhoods, for the new jobs envisioned in the Plan.
-42. Support local and/or targeted hiring for contracting and construction jobs, including pathways to apprenticeships for local residents during the buildout of the Plan (e.g. construction of new infrastructure, sports facilities, new residential and commercial buildings).
-43. Continue to support job training and readiness services through the Oakland Workforce Investment Board, by providing information about resources that are available, and encourage that these services are publicized in a manner that accessible to East Oakland residents, such as in an "East Oakland Training Center".
-44. Consider Project Labor Agreements (PLAs) for developments in the Plan which include City of Oakland subsidy.
-45. The Plan can support healthy recreation and the social lives of neighborhood youth of all ages, with the inclusion of a youth/ teen center, or other innovative spaces that could be programmed by local youth and providers in or near the Plan Area; also, by the improvement of existing recreation facilities.
-46. To accommodate the educational needs of children in the Plan Area and in the surrounding neighborhoods, allow for a new school or education facility in or near the Plan Area; also, support the improvement of existing neighborhood schools.
-47. Encourage future development of a full-service grocery store in, or near, the Plan area to meet the needs of East Oakland residents.
-48. Consider including a health center (such as a YMCA) in, or near, the Plan Area to support the health and fitness of the East Oakland community and new residents.
-Similarly, the Plan supports the inclusion of a new medical facility in, or near, the Plan Area.
+ACTION TIME FRAME Short: 2014-2020 Mid: 2021-2025 Long: 2026+ RESPONSIBILITY APPROXIMATE COST Continue to support job training and readiness services through the Oakland Workforce Investment Board, by providing information about resources that are available, and encourage that these services are publicized in a manner that accessible to East Oakland residents, such as in an "East Oakland Training Center".
+Ongoing City: Economic and Workforce Development Encourage local businesses to offer internship, mentoring, and apprenticeship programs to high school and college students.
+Ongoing City: Economic and Workforce Development Support healthy recreation and the social lives of neighborhood youth of all ages and create safe neighborhoods and opportunities, by including a youth/ teen center, or other innovative spaces that could be programmed by local youth and providers in or near the Plan Area; also, by the improvement of existing recreation facilities.
+Ongoing City: Planning & Building; Parks and Recreation To accommodate the educational needs of children in the Plan Area and in the surrounding neighborhoods, allow for a new school or education facility in or near the Plan Area; also, support the improvement of existing neighborhood schools.
+Ongoing City: Planning & Building; Outside Agency: Oakland Unified School District (OUSD) Encourage future development of a full-service grocery store in, or near, the Plan area to meet the needs of East Oakland residents.
+Ongoing City: Planning & Building; Office of Neighborhood Investment; Economic and Workforce Development Encourage inclusion of a health center (such as a YMCA) in, or near, the Plan Area to support the health and fitness of the East Oakland community and new residents.
+Similarly, encourage inclusion of a new medical facility in, or near, the Plan Area.
+Ongoing City: Planning & Building; Parks and Recreation; Office of Neighborhood Investment Land Use and Affordable Housing Encourage at least 15 percent of all new units built in the Plan Area be affordable to extremely low-, very low-, low-, and moderate-income households in mixed income developments, as well as in developments that are 100 percent affordable housing units.
+Ongoing Private Sector; City: Planning & Building; Housing and Community Development